The National Election Office Logo

 • can sign the sealed ballot box after the closing of the vote,

-The costs associated with the appointment and activities of the diplomatic mission observer are borne by their appointer (nominating organization).
+The costs associated with the appointment and activities of the foreign representation observer are borne by their appointer (nominating organization).

-Since there is postal voting in the EP elections, nominating organizations that are entitled to appoint a member to the National Election Committee and that field a list in the election of Members of the European Parliament can appoint a maximum of five observers to the National Election Office to supervise the legality of the verification of voting documents and the counting of votes.
+Since there is postal voting in the EP elections, nominating organizations that are entitled to appoint a member to the National Election Commission and that nominate a list in the election of Members of the European Parliament can appoint a maximum of five observers to the National Election Office to supervise the legality of the verification of identification documents and the counting of votes.

-For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no observers can be appointed to supervise voting documents based on a list in these elections, as there is no possibility for postal voting in these elections.
+For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no observers can be appointed to supervise the verification of identification documents based on a list in these elections, as there is no possibility for postal voting in these elections.

 An observer:

-• can be a voter registered in the central voter registry, and
+• can be a voter registered in the central electoral register, and

 • cannot be a member of the NEC or the NEO.